 2.3.2.
-Hardness test
+Hardness Test

-Hardness test was carried out for polyamide 66 and their composites by shore D hardness tester analogue DIN 53505 (Germany).
+Hardness test was carried out for polyamide 66 and their composites using shore D hardness tester analogue DIN 53505 (Germany).
 A load of (44.64 N) was applied on the specimens, at least ten data was calculated to find the hardness for each specimen.

-3. Results and discussion 3.1.
-Hardness test
+3. RESULTS AND DISCUSSION

+3.1 Hardness Test

-The variation in hardness of neat polyamide 66 and their composites shown in figure (2), it can be seen that the addition of 1% CNT or 30% CF to polyamide 66 leads to significant increasing in hardness.
-The results showed that the composite material prepared from polyamide 66 with 30% wt CF has higher hardness value than PA66/1% CNT composite due to the greater surface area of CF which in contact with polyamide 66 than CNT made the first composite has higher bonding and will be harder.
+The variation in hardness of neat polyamide 66 and their composites are shown in Figure 2.
+The chart in Figure 2 indicates that the addition of 1% CNT or 30% CF to polyamide 66 leads to a significant increase in hardness.
+The results showed that the composite material prepared from polyamide 66 with 30% wt CF has higher hardness value than PA66/1% CNT composite due to the greater surface area of CF in contact with polyamide 66.
+The CNT made the first composite has higher bonding and thus will be harder.

-Figure (2): shore D hardness test.
+Figure 2.
+Shore D hardness test.

 3.2.
-Wear test
+Wear Test

-The variation in specific wear rate of polyamide 66 and their composites with various applied loads, sliding distances, and temperatures under dry sliding conditions are considered in this test.
+The variation in specific wear rate of polyamide 66 and their composites with various applied loads, sliding distances, and temperatures under dry sliding conditions was considered in this test.

-3.2.1.
-Applied load effect
+3.2.1 Applied Load Effect

-The specific wear rate of polyamide 66 and their composites with the increasing in applied normal loads are shown in figure (3).
-It can be seen that the specific wear rate of polyamide 66 composites always have lower value than neat polyamide 66 under the same sliding conditions, which indicated that the addition of reinforcement materials leads to improve the wear resistance.
+The specific wear rate of polyamide 66 and their composites with the increase in applied normal loads is shown in Figure 3.
+It can be seen that the specific wear rate of polyamide 66 composites always has lower value than neat polyamide 66 under the same sliding conditions, which indicates that the addition of reinforcement materials leads to improve the wear resistance.

-Figure (3): effect of normal load on specific wear rate.
+Figure 3.
+Effect of normal load on specific wear rate.

-The increasing in applied normal load leads to increase the specific wear rate of polyamide 66 and their composites, which have a great agreement with finding that the specific wear rate direct proportionality to the normal load [5, 7&10].
+The increasing applied normal load increases the specific wear rate of polyamide 66 and their composites, which have a great agreement with the finding from previous researches where the specific wear rate direct proportionality to the normal load [5, 7&10].

-It can be seen that the polyamide 66 composites with (1%CNT or 30% CF) have higher hardness than neat polyamide 66 as shown in figure (2), which indicated that these composites have higher load carrying capacity than neat polyamide 66, therefore the material removal of these composites is more difficult and that which leads to increase the wear resistance by (130% and 200%) respectively under highest normal load (30N).
+It can be seen that the polyamide 66 composites with (1% CNT or 30% CF) have higher hardness than neat polyamide 66 as shown in Figure 2, which indicated that these composites have higher load carrying capacity than neat polyamide 66.
+Therefore, the material removal of these composites is more difficult and leads to an increase in the wear resistance by (130% and 200%) respectively under the highest normal load (30N).

-3.2.2.
-Sliding distance effect
+3.2.2 Sliding Distance Effect

-The effect of sliding distances on polyamide 66 and their composites was carried out under constant applied load equal to (30N).
-Figure (4) presents the variation in the specific wear rate of polyamide 66 and their composites under variant sliding distances.
-It can be observed that the wear resistance of polyamide 66 composites always higher than neat polyamide 66 under the same test conditions, which indicated that the addition of reinforcement materials leads to reduce the specific wear rate.
+The effect of sliding distances on polyamide 66 and their composites were carried out under constant applied load equal to (30N).
+Figure 4 presents the variation in the specific wear rate of polyamide 66 and their composites under variant sliding distances.
+It can be observed that the wear resistance of polyamide 66 composites always higher than neat polyamide 66 under the same test conditions, which indicated that the addition of reinforcement materials leads to reduction of the specific wear rate.

-Figure (4): effect of sliding distance on specific wear rate.
+Figure 4.
+Effect of sliding distance on specific wear rate.